rahulnikam2002/easy-csv-parser/README.md

   including data analysis, automation, data integration, and more.
 Streamline your workflow with ease.

-**csv-to-object** is designed to be your go-to tool for handling CSV data efficiently and effectively, reducing complexity and improving your development experience.
+**easy-csv-parser** is designed to be your go-to tool for handling CSV data efficiently and effectively, reducing complexity and improving your development experience.